Sam-songs/Pcd2Google-map/README.md

 For ease of use, we have integrated image reading, point cloud file reading and mapping into one software, the download link is below:

 Username: sam, Password:123
+The rosbag for testing is available in the RTS-SLAM repository.